It’s impossible to create a high-performing team when there’s a lack of accountability.

-When people are not accountable, one person’s delay becomes the team’s delay.
-One shortfall snowballs into bigger shortfalls.
-Tolerating missed deadlines, lack of punctuality, and unfinished work have the tendency to make this behavior “no big deal.”
-People learn that the real deadline is a week from the published one; that consistently being 10 minutes late for a meeting is the norm; that sub-par work is acceptable.
-Your team suffers, and ultimately your workplace culture suffers. too.
+When missed deadlines, lack of punctuality, and unfinished work are tolerated, they have the tendency to become the norm.
+People learn that the real deadline is a week from the published one; that consistently being 10 minutes late for a meeting is okay; that sub-par work is acceptable.
+Your team suffers, and ultimately your workplace culture suffers too.

 Having a member of the team that isn’t meeting their commitments and isn’t being held accountable causes frustration and disengagement with the rest of the team.